General terms and conditions

 Contractual amendments, changes to the General Business Terms and Conditions and ancillary agreements shall only be valid if they have been concluded in writing and signed by both contractual parties with legal validity.

-Any subsequent amendments of or supplements to these AGB shall become a contractual component if the Customer does not lodge an objection in this regard within 30 days after becoming aware of the modified Business Terms and Conditions.
+Any subsequent amendments of or supplements to these GTC shall become a contractual component if the Customer does not lodge an objection in this regard within 30 days after becoming aware of the modified Business Terms and Conditions.

 Exclusively substantive Swiss law shall be valid for this Agreement.
 The validity of the Vienna Sales Convention (United Nations Convention on Contracts for the International Sale of Goods of 11 April 1980) shall be excluded.